mark-hennessy/flow-vs-typescript/README.md

 * Enable: checked

 ### TypeScript Setup
+TypeScript setup is as simple as checking that the TypeScript compiler and TSLint are enabled.

 #### Compiler
 Preferences > Languages & Frameworks > TypeScript
 * Enable TypeScript Compiler: checked